 But being home doesn’t have to mean loss of muscle tone, and not everyone can afford to drag an expensive gym machine into their garage.

 Exercises like the leg curl can easily keep you on track even while you’re stuck within the four walls of your living room.
 One of the biggest secrets I’ve shared with my clients is that leg curl variations are much better at targeting your hamstrings than those bulky machines.

-With the hamstrings’ primary function being to extend the hips, you must know how to isolate these muscles the right way.
+With the hamstrings’ primary function being to extend the hips, you must know how to isolate these muscles correctly.
 The best results can be found right in front of you.
-Follow this guide to learn exactly how to do leg curls at home in all its forms and work those lazy muscles into getting the tight lower body you’ve always dreamed of.
+Follow this guide to learn exactly how to do leg curls at home in all their forms and work those lazy muscles into getting the tight lower body you’ve always dreamed of.

 In all my years of personal training, this is one of my favorite ways of alternating seated leg curls at home.
 Not only does it engage your hamstrings, but it serves as a perfect total body workout.
-You’ll need to maintain your balance as it targets both your core and glutes in the mix.
+You’ll need to maintain your balance as it targets your core and glutes.